frigidplatypus/cria/refactoring_todo.md

 - ✅ Comprehensive test coverage for critical functionality
 - ✅ Enhanced auto-suggestion system with robust parsing
 - ✅ All major bugs fixed and features implemented
+- ✅ **Zero compiler warnings** - clean, production-ready codebase

-The codebase is now well-structured, maintainable, and scalable.
+The codebase is now well-structured, maintainable, scalable, and **warning-free**.
 Future development can focus on feature enhancements and performance optimizations rather than structural improvements.